If4x/If4x/README.md

 Hi,
 I'm If4x.
-I'm a self teached student developer for C++, Python, HTML, CSS, JS and SQL.
+I'm a self teached student developer for C++, Python, PHP, HTML, CSS, JS and SQL.

 Over the past 5 years I spent my time exploring more and more and therefor teaching myself new things everyday.
 I search for new challenges as soon as I achieved a previous one to never stop learning.
 Where is my journey going nex? - I have no idea!
 But what I know is that is going to be fun!